-New Yorkers have until October 1 until the REAL ID is required for flying within the U.S. A REAL ID abides by a law passed in Congress in 2005 (at the recommendation of the 9/11 Commission) to have minimum security standards for licenses to keep would-be terrorists from using fake IDs.
-Other states have already met these standards—and New York has until Oct.
-1 to do so.
+New Yorkers now have until October 1, 2021 until the REAL ID is required for flying within the U.S. A REAL ID abides by a law passed in Congress in 2005 (at the recommendation of the 9/11 Commission) to have minimum security standards for licenses to keep would-be terrorists from using fake IDs.

 If you're wondering what the difference is between cards, it comes down to having more stringent proof of identity.

 With the new IDs, you'll need utility bills or bank statements, a social security number and proof of residency status in order to obtain one.